Out-of-state counsel in multidistrict litigation (MDL) cases are eligible for admission pro hac vice under Local Rule 101.1.b.iv:

 The proposed admittee should then email the completed motion to MDD_AttyAdmissions@mdd.uscourts.gov.
 Alternatively, the proposed admittee can mail the motion to the Clerk's Office at 101 W. Lombard Street, Baltimore, MD 21201.

 No admission fee is required.
-Counsel admitted pro hac vice will be issued local credentials for filing in CM/ECF.
-These credentials will expire after the local MDL case is closed.
+Counsel admitted pro hac vice will be directed to register for pro hac vice e-filing permission in the District of Maryland through PACER.